poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

 - Does average case mean worst cases occur rarely in practice?

 - Set and dict are unordered collections.
+There is no indexing.

 ---

 There are ways to know about things without creating the thing.
-For example to know the length of the longest sequence, you dont hav
+For example to know the length of the longest sequence, you don't have to create the actual sequence.
+You can just keep track of the length as you go.
+This is often useful in dynamic programming problems where you need to find the length of the longest subsequence or similar.

+Similarly, when dealing with paths in a graph or tree, you might not need to store the entire path, but just keep track of relevant information about it (like its length, start and end points, or some aggregated value).

+This principle of not materializing unnecessary data structures can lead to more efficient algorithms in terms of both time and space complexity.
+It's particularly useful in problems where you need to find properties of a set or sequence without needing the actual elements.

 ```jsx
 ''.join()